 Having said that, please don’t panic.
-I am not talking about any physical warfare or political revolution here in the actual sense of the word.
+I am not talking about any physical warfare or political revolution here.
 I am really concerned about the rising number of stray dogs especially in our urban centers.
 In Thimphu alone, you would notice that the number of stray dogs loitering in the town and the surrounding areas has increased significantly over the years.
 Today, every nook and corner of the town is infested with those ferocious monsters that constantly threaten the safety of the general public.
 Whenever you pass through a new area, the first thing you are required to do is to look around for any dog in the vicinity.
 You have to be worried all the time about your own safety and that of their children.
 The worst thing is that the stray dogs have started living in groups and have their own self-declared designated territories.
-Just one bark from a member is enough to summon all other members to launch the attack on anybody their eyes fall on, be it a dog from another gang/territory or a human being.
-We often hear about people being attacked by a gang of dogs and being seriously wounded, yet the government has not been able to come up with effective solutions to the problem.
+Just one bark from a member is enough to summon all other members to launch the attack on anybody their eyes fall on, be it a dog from another territory or a human being.
+We often hear about people being attacked and wounded by dogs, yet the government has not been able to come up with effective solutions to the problem.

 Despite the constant efforts of the Royal Government of Bhutan to control the stray dog population, the number seems to keep increasing.
 I am just wondering how they manage to survive with nobody to feed them regularly.
 As Buddhist nation, we must love them and we do love them.
 But when they pose danger to our safety, definitely we must do something to negotiate with them peacefully.
 Killing them is certainly not a good option since it contradicts with our religious values.
 So what else can we do to peacefully solve this problem for the good of the entire society?
 The nation-wide sterilization program has not been effective and I don’t know why.
 I wish if all the dogs had their owners to take care of them all the time.